walkabilly/promotion_tenure/teaching.md

 ##### 10. In this course, I felt motivated to learn

 ![](teaching_files/figure-html/unnamed-chunk-12-1.png)<!-- -->

+### Comments from CHEP 898 Machine Learning for Health Science - Winter 2026

+### Comments from CHEP 801 - Fall 2024

+### Comments from CHEP 898 Data Science for Epidemiology - Winter 2025

 ### <span style="color:#81112c">Comments from HKR 3400 Winter 2018</span>